 Embedding engagement into the student experience is one of the core priorities for the Institute of Engagement.
-As we have more to share in this area we'll be updating this page - so check back soon!

 As well as the launch of our own Public Engagement module, run as an interdisciplinary option through IATL, we're starting to catalogue the many modules across Warwick that include elements of public engagement - both in teaching and assessment.
 If you're aware of a module such as this please let us know.

 For 2021 we're really excited to have Public Engagement featured as part of the Undergraduate Research Support Scheme (URSS).
 The scheme enables undergraduate students to carry out an interdisciplinary summer research project, and now it can now also be used to support public engagement projects, or an element of public engagement alongside a research project.

 There are 63 projects running in 2021 that feature an element of public engagement, with a huge number of departments and faculties represented.